 1. Low Intensity Exercise

-This type of exercise, such as walking or slow cycling, can reduce cortisol levels in the body, which is excellent to minimize insulin resistance and inflammation.
+Walking or slow cycling can reduce cortisol levels in the body, which is excellent to minimize insulin resistance and inflammation.

 2. High Intensity Exercise

 We’ve all heard for years that ‘more is better’ when it comes to exercise, but this is not true for resolving PCOS.
 Endurance exercises such as jogging distances, high intensity spin classes or other intense workout routines raise cortisol levels.
 When a woman has PCOS, her ability to regulate insulin is out of balance, so this type of exercise can actually lead to weight gain from excess fat storage.